gramineproject/gramine/Documentation/manpages/gramine-argv-serializer.rst

 ===========

-`gramine-argv-serializer` serializes the command line arguments and prints it to stdout. to stdout.
+`gramine-argv-serializer` serializes the command line arguments and prints it to stdout.
 The result is intended to be redirected to a file that can be used as a trusted or a protected file and ``loader.argv_src_file`` manifest option pointed to it.
 For more information on the usage, please refer to :doc:`../manifest-syntax`.